geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 ### Task 4 - Configure a Group Naming Policy

-A group naming policy lets you standardize and manage the names of distribution groups created by users in your organization.
-You can require a specific prefix and suffix be added to the name for a distribution group when it's created, and you can block specific words from being used.
-This helps you minimize the use of inappropriate words in group names.
+A group naming policy enables organizations to standardize and manage the names of distribution groups created by its users.
+You can require that a specific prefix and suffix be added to the name for a distribution group at the time it's created, and you can also block specific words from being used.
+This helps organizations minimize the use of inappropriate words in group names.

-Adatum’s CTO wants to implement a standard naming policy throughout the organization based on the following format: {Department}{Group Name}{City}.
-Holly has been tasked with creating this company-wide policy.
+Adatum’s CTO wants Holly to implement a standard naming policy throughout the organization based on the following format: {Department}{Group Name}{City}

 1. In the **Exchange admin center**, you should still be displaying the list of groups.
-In the menu bar that appears over the list of groups, select the **ellipsis** icon, and in the menu that appears, select **Configure group naming policy.**
+In the menu bar that appears over the list of groups, select the **ellipsis** (...) icon, and in the menu that appears, select **Configure group naming policy.**

 2. In the **group naming policy** window that appears, the **general** tab in the left-hand pane appears by default.
-Under **Group Naming Policy** you can select a prefix and a suffix.
-In the **For the prefix** field, select the drop-down arrow and select **Attribute.** This opens a **select an attribute** window.
-Select the drop-down arrow, select **Department**, and then select **OK**.
+Under the **Group Naming Policy** section, you can select a prefix and a suffix.
+In the **For the prefix, apply the following sequence:** field, select the drop-down arrow and select **Attribute.** This opens a **select an attribute** window.
+Select the drop-down arrow, select **Department**, and then select **OK** (do NOT select the **Add** button; this is for adding additional prefix values, whihc you will not do).

-3. In the **For the suffix** field, select the drop-down arrow and select **Text**.
+3. In the **For the suffix, apply the following sequence:** field, select the drop-down arrow and select **Text**.
 This opens an **Enter text** window.
-Enter **Group** and then select **OK**.
+In the **Enter text** field, enter **Group** and then select **OK**.

-4. Select the **Add** button below the **For the suffix** field.
+4. Select the **Add** button below the **For the suffix, apply the following sequence:** field.

 5. In the **followed by...** field that appears, select the drop-down arrow and select **Attribute.** This opens a **select an attribute** window.
 Select the drop-down arrow, select **City**, and then select **OK**.